BlinkDL/RWKV-LM/README.md

 **Please use https://github.com/BlinkDL/RWKV-LM/tree/main/RWKV-v7/train_temp as RWKV-7 reference implementation**.
 The default config only requires 1 GPU with 10G VRAM (you can reduce bsz if you have less VRAM), so it's easy to test.

-FLA RWKV-7 is NOT aligned with reference implementation yet, and you will get less performance.
+Note FLA RWKV-7 is NOT aligned with reference implementation yet, and you will get less performance.

+This is because RWKV-7 is the whole model with carefully set stuffs, including different init / wd / lr for each parameter, so it's readily scalable and very stable (spike-free).

+But the price to pay is there is no good simple "RWKV-7 layer" because a pytorch layer can't make sure itself is using correct init and hyperparameters.

 ===